Hoover Dam Tours

 Hoover Dam Tours from Las Vegas

-If you’re staying in Las Vegas, Hoover Dam is only a little over a half-an-hour down the road.
+If you’re staying in Las Vegas, Hoover Dam is only a little over 30 minutes down the road.
 Don’t have access to a car?
-Numerous bus tours are available that will pick you up on the Strip, take you for a day of sightseeing at Hoover Dam and Boulder City and then return you to Las Vegas in time for dinner.
+Numerous bus tours are available that will pick you up on The Strip, take you for a day of sightseeing at Hoover Dam and Boulder City, and then return you to Las Vegas in time for dinner.
 On your journey, you’ll cross the Mike O’Callaghan–Pat Tillman Memorial Bridge (aka the bypass bridge) and rest at perfect photo spots along the Colorado River.
 Learn more about trips from Las Vegas to Hoover Dam here.

 Hours: